-It's like a sting.
+Nobody likes injections, but it is very quick.
+The needles used are small and you should feel only a tiny pinprick.
+If you are a bit nervous about having the injection, tell the nurse or doctor before you have it.
 You may get soreness and some redness and swelling in your arm after the injection - you may also get a headache, but these symptoms should disappear after one or two days.
 If you feel unwell after the immunisation, you can take paracetamol.
 Read the instructions on the packet carefully and take the correct dose for your age.
 If necessary, take a second dose four to six hours later.
 If your temperature is still high after the second dose, speak to your GP.